Chevrolet C/K (fourth generation): Sport Equipment Package (1989–1997)

 For 1989, Chevrolet introduced a Sport Equipment Package as an appearance package for the C/K1500.
 Paired with the 61⁄2-foot Fleetside truck bed and Silverado interior trim, the option package was offered in monochrome black, red, or white paint; the exterior was given a black grille and side mirrors, body-color bumpers, and "Sport" bedside and tailgate decals.

 On two-wheel drive examples, the front bumper included a black air dam (with fog lamps); the 15-inch styled steel wheels were chrome-plated.
-4x4 versions of the Sport Equipment Package were able to be combined with the Z71 package, and were painted exclusively in white; the "Sport" graphics were replaced by "4x4"; in line with 2500/3500-series trucks, the fenders received black wheel flares.
+4×4 versions of the Sport Equipment Package were able to be combined with the Z71 package, and were painted exclusively in white; the "Sport" graphics were replaced by "4×4"; in line with 2500/3500-series trucks, the fenders received black wheel flares.

-In contrast to the higher-performance 454SS, the Sport Equipment Package was offered with the 4.3 L V6 and 5.0 L V8 engines; a 5.7 L V8 replaced the 5.0 L for 1994.
-Two-wheel drive versions were offered with an upgraded ZQ8 heavy-duty suspension option, including heavy-duty shocks and high-ratio steering.
+In contrast to the higher-performance 454 SS, the Sport Equipment Package was offered with the 4.3 L V6, 5.0 L V8, and 5.7 L V8 engines.
+Two-wheel-drive versions were offered with an upgraded ZQ8 heavy-duty suspension option, including heavy-duty shocks and high-ratio steering.

 From 1989 to 1992, the package was paired solely with the Fleetside bed; for 1993, Chevrolet shifted the option to the Sportside stepside bed.
-In another change, the chromed steel wheels (shared with the 454SS) were replaced by cast-aluminum wheels for both two and four-wheel drive example.
+In another change, the chromed steel wheels (shared with the 454 SS) were replaced by cast-aluminum wheels for both two and four-wheel drive example.
 The grille of the Sport package was revised, adopting a body-color version of the W/T 1500 grille.
 Previously exclusive to Chevrolet, the option package became available for GMC Sierra 1500s.
 For 1994, Teal Green replaced Summit White as a third exterior color (the latter returned for 1996).

 After the 1997 model year, the Sport Equipment Package was dropped from the C/K model line.

-454SS (1990–1993)
+454 SS (1990–1993)

-For 1990, Chevrolet debuted the 454SS as a high-performance variant of the C1500.
-The newest American high-performance pickup truck since the 1989 Shelby Dakota, the 454SS was a 1⁄2-ton C1500 powered by a 230 hp 7.4 L V8.
+For 1990, Chevrolet debuted the 454 SS as a high-performance variant of the C1500.
+The newest American high-performance pickup truck since the 1989 Shelby Dakota, the 454 SS was a 1⁄2-ton C1500 powered by a 230 hp 7.4 L V8.

-Deriving much of its design from the Sport Equipment Package, the 454SS was distinguished by a nearly monochromatic black exterior, gloss-black grille (with red-trim badging), and body-color bumpers and mirrors (borrowing the latter from the Cheyenne).
-Externally identified by "454SS" bed-side decals, the vehicle received Silverado interior trim, with model-specific bucket seats and interior colors.
+Deriving much of its design from the Sport Equipment Package, the 454 SS was distinguished by a nearly monochromatic black exterior, gloss-black grille (with red-trim badging), and body-color bumpers and mirrors (borrowing the latter from the Cheyenne).
+Externally identified by "454 SS" bed-side decals, the vehicle received Silverado interior trim, with model-specific bucket seats and interior colors.